 Additionally, the handle is comfortable in hand, and the switch at the center feels natural during deployment and retraction.
 As usual, BenchMade brings its A-game with this one.

-This is a much shorter knife than the Infidel, with a total length of 8.23 inches and a blade length of 3.45 inches.
-Although its blade is made from Crucible CPM-S350V, which is an upgrade from the D2 steel blade in the Infidel, it costs nearly $100 less.
+BenchMade’s upcoming 4850BK-1 OM is much shorter than the Infidel.
+With a total length of just 5.88 inches and a blade length of 2.475 inches, it’s incredibly sleek and discreet.
+Although its blade is made from Crucible CPM-S350V, which is an upgrade from the D2 steel blade in the Infidel, it costs considerably less as well.

-The blade comes with a spear pointed shape, and you can get it in two versions: a satin finish or a DLC-coated black option that will cost you $20 more.
+The blade comes with a clip-point shape, and you can get it in two versions: Blue or black anodized 6061-T6 billet aluminum, both priced the same.

-Though the Precipice comes in the usual aluminum handle, the slider switch fitted on the side is a break from the usual front button in the BenchMade .
+Though the 4850BK OM comes in the usual aluminum handle, the slider switch fitted on the side is an inherited trait from BenchMade’s now-discontinued Precipice series.
 The knife is also designed for ambidextrous tip-down carry, making it suitable for left-handed people.

-Are you looking for an OTF specially designed for combat or professional use?
+Are you looking for an OTF switchblade specially designed for combat or professional use?

 We were impressed by the high-end 440C stainless steel that has high corrosion resistance and edge retention.
 It will give you more cutting power with its partially serrated double-edge that also features a tough tip for easy piercing.

-But our favorite feature on the venom 3TR is its rapid assisted deployment mechanism.
-While it’s may look standard, it is far smoother and faster than your conventional models.
+But our favorite feature on the Venom 3TR is its rapid assisted deployment mechanism.
+While it may look standard, it is far smoother and faster than your conventional models.
 In case you doubt the knife’s quality, it is made in the US, and each unit is tested before delivery.

-The Microtech Combat Troodon is everything you would want to see in an OTF knife and some.
+The Microtech Combat Troodon is everything you would want to see in an OTF knife and then some.
 But are you brave enough to wield it?
 It is the largest of the Microtech’s knives and is 25% larger than the standard Troodon.
-The knife comes in a whopping 9.5’ total length with a handle length of 5.75’ but still manages to feel slim and comfortable.
+The knife comes in a whopping 9.5 inches total length with a handle length of 5.75 inches but still manages to feel slim and comfortable.

 The blade is made from high-quality CTS-240P stainless steel, while the handle is made from anodized aluminum for a sturdy frame.
 Don’t forget that the lock-up is pretty solid, giving you close to zero blade movement.